ake2244/massive_SortArray/README.md

 # massive_SortArray
-One method of sorning massive
+One method of sorting massive